Farama-Foundation/PettingZoo/README.md

 `action_spaces`: A dict of the gym action spaces of every agent, by name.

 `rewards`: A dict of the rewards of every agent at the time called, by name.
 Rewards are summed from the last time an agent took it's turn, and zeroed before it takes another turn.
-This is called by `last`.
+This is accessed by `last`.
 This looks like:

 `{0:[first agent's reward], 1:[second agent's reward] ... n-1:[nth agent's reward]}`

 `dones`: A dict of the done state of every agent at the time called, by name.
-This is called by `last`.
+This is accessed by `last`.
 This looks like:

 `dones = {0:[first agent's done state], 1:[second agent's done state] ... n-1:[nth agent's done state]}`

 `infos`: A dict of info for each agent, by name.
 Each agent's info is also a dict.
-This is called by `last`.
+This is accessed by `last`.
 This looks like:

 `infos = {0:[first agent's info], 1:[second agent's info] ... n-1:[nth agent's info]}`